Overview

 How Long Can You Stay?

-Up to 5 years, After this period you can apply for permanent residency.
+Up to 2 years with an option to extend to five years, after this period you can apply for permanent residency.

 Processing Time?